UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter7.1/Kaleidoscope-ch7.1.md

 Additionally, there is no resource tracker for a materialization unit that can remove the unit BEFORE it is run.

-There are at least three states of a function definition to deal with:
+To help clarify the problem there are at least three states of a function definition to deal
+with:
 1) Not defined anywhere yet (First occurrence)
 2) Materializer Created, but not yet materialized
 3) Already materialized.

-Tracking of each is different and thus handling removal will require different implementations.
+Tracking of each is different and thus handling removal for each would require different implementations.
 All of which requires thread synchronization as the JIT could materialize the function at ANY point along the way!
-So it is possible that while trying to remove a definition it transitions from #2 to #3.
+So it is possible that while trying to replace a definition it transitions from #2 to #3.
 Even if code for removal looked at the state first it's a classic [TOCTOU](https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use) problem.
 There is no mechanism in the standard OrcJIT v2 for this scenario.
-It is arguable what the validity of such a thing is for an interactive language/runtime.
+It is arguable what the validity of such a thing is for a non-interactive language/runtime.

 For any sufficiently complex thing there's at least two high level default questions to ask:
 1) Do we even know HOW to do it yet?
 2) Is it worth the cost of implementation?

 For an interactive language/runtime like Kaleidoscope, the answer to both thus far is a hard 'NO'.
-This sort of support is best for non-interactive run-times like .NET or Java where redefinition isn't legal syntax and caught in the parser/AST transforms.
+This sort of support is best for non-interactive run-times like .NET or Java where redefinition isn't legal syntax and caught before even generating the IR.